Skip to main content

 Who has priority on a shallow pop-up between an infielder and outfielder?

-The outfielder coming in generally has priority over an infielder going back, since the outfielder sees the ball longer and is moving under control toward the catch — but any clear, early, confident call should be honored regardless of position.
+The outfielder coming in generally has priority over an infielder going back, since the outfielder sees the ball longer and is moving under control toward the catch.
+This means but any clear, early, confident call should be honored regardless of position.

 Related guides & benchmarks